 For starters, select "Start Here" in the main menu bar or visit each sweetener group based on the calories they provide: zero-calorie, reduced-calorie, and sugars.
 Refer to my blog posts, if you are looking for details of each sweetener such as source, production methods, appearance, taste, degree of sweetness, digestion & metabolism, culinary roles, price, safety, and pros & cons.
 The WhatSugar Blog is often in bullet point format instead of paragraphs to make it easier for readers to get the idea.

 What is the Try it button?

 I group similar sweeteners and display them here on this website in a way that you can immediately recognize them by looking at their front-of-the-package images in full color.
-You will find each sweetener's ingredients, approximate relative package sizes, sweetness (how it compares to table sugar), glycemic index, net carbs, and Try it buttons.
+You'll see ingredients, approximate relative package size, sweetness (compared to table sugar), glycemic index, net carbs, and Try it buttons for each sweetener.